Any time a mechanism requires superior barrier and bonding features, gaskets are ideal. However, these handy devices are far from one-size-fits-all.

 - To protect devices from shock and heat

-Polyurethane foam is open cell and flexible.
+Polyurethane foam tape is open cell and flexible.
 More cost-effective than other materials on this list, it's also a cinch to cut.
 Its durability and design make it appropriate for a range of applications, including:

 - Dust and moisture sealing